jithinsisaac/BDA-Expt3-MongoDB/README.md

   - Dropping Databases, Collections
   - Inserting, Updation, Deletion of Documents (self made and on the sample dataset provided by MongoDB Atlas)
   - Projection, Limit, Sort, Indexing, Aggregation of Documents (self made and on the sample dataset provided by MongoDB Atlas)

+Register for the free MongoDB course at https://university.mongodb.com/
+ - Enrol for any of the courses M001, M100, M121

 ### Procedure
 - **ADD THE PROCEDURE THAT YOU FOLLOWED FOR COMPLETING THE EXPERIMENT HERE**